 Common name: Calcibind

-This medicine is used to prevent the formation of calcium-containing kidney stones in people who absorb too much calcium from the gastrointestinal tract.
+This medication is used to prevent the formation of calcium-containing kidney stones in people who absorb too much calcium from the gastrointestinal tract.

 Common names include: TioproninThiola

-This medicine is used to control the formation of cystine stones.
+This medication is used to control the formation of cystine stones.